(Redirected from Erik Bedard)

 - School Norwalk Community College

 - High School Sir Wilfrid Laurier Secondary School (Ottawa), Norwalk (CT) High School

 - Debut April 17, 2002

-Erik Bedard is a left-handed starting pitcher.
-He was born in Navan, ON, in Canada, into a French-speaking family and was drafted by the Baltimore Orioles in the sixth round of the 1999 amateur draft.
-His hard fastball and late breaking curve helped him to become the ace of the Orioles' rotation.
-Bedard pitched the best game of his career in July of 2007, striking out 15 Texas Rangers hitters while allowing just two hits and no walks in a complete game shutout.
+Érik Bédard was a left-handed starting pitcher who pitched eleven seasons in the big leagues.
+He was born in Navan, ON, Canada, into a French-speaking family and was drafted by the Baltimore Orioles in the sixth round of the 1999 amateur draft.
+His hard fastball and late breaking curve helped him to briefly become the ace of the Orioles' rotation.
+Bédard pitched the best game of his career in July 2007, striking out 15 Texas Rangers hitters while allowing just two hits and no walks in a complete game shutout.

 - 15 Wins Seasons: 1 (2006)